SolfataraEmit/tari/buildtools/windows-dev-environment-notes.md

 Successfully installed
 Notes: The Chocolatey CLI MSI is intended for installation only!
 If upgrading from 5.x of Licensed Extension, or 1.x of other Chocolatey products, see the upgrade guide at https://ch0.co/upv2v6 before continuing.
 Otherwise, run `choco upgrade chocolatey`.
 ```

-> It is required to close all PowerShell terminals once this is complete.
+> Note: It is required to close all PowerShell terminals once this is complete.
 Failure to do so will result in any ```choco``` commands not being interpreted correctly until PowerShell has been restarted.

 ## Install Protobuf with chocolatey